midhunkalarikkal/FullDomain/Notes/Nodejs.md

 ## `Node.js` ##
 ================
-Node.js is a cross-platform, open-source JavaScript runtime environment that can run on Windows, Linux, Unix, macOS, and more.
-Node.js runs on the V8 JavaScript engine, and executes JavaScript code outside a web browser.
+- Node.js is a cross-platform, open-source JavaScript runtime environment that can run on Windows, Linux, Unix, macOS, and more.
+- Node.js runs on the V8 JavaScript engine, and executes JavaScript code outside a web browser.

 installing using `nvm` is a node version manager

-`Whereever is javascript there is js engine`

 Node.js is embedded with the V8 JavaScript engine, which powers its ability to execute JavaScript outside of a browser.
 Additionally, Node.js provides "superpowers" such as APIs for server-side functionality and modules for better code organization and Event loops manages asynchronous tasks by coordinating execution of code.
 These features make Node.js highly suitable for building servers.
 This combination is referred to as the `JavaScript runtime`.